By Jeremy Daw

 Just hours after the election, politicians from across Mexico’s political spectrum demanded that Mexico end the drug war or to legalize marijuana itself.
 A bill to legally regulate cannabis was introduced into the lower house of congress, while other politicians spoke of holding a national referendum in three years.
 “The prohibitionist paradigm is a complete failure,” said the bill’s author, Fernando Belaunzaran, of the Party of the Democratic Revolution (PRD).
 “All this has done is spur more violence, the business continues … and the country that has paid the highest costs is Mexico.”

 It is unclear if newly inaugurated President Enrique Peña Nieto will pursue any substantive reforms.
-Before
+Before taking

 Read More: Legalization in US spurs debate throughout Americas